 NUREG-2165, “Safety Culture Common Language,” describes the essential traits and attributes of a healthy nuclear safety culture.
 NUREG-2165 is based on the common language that was agreed to by NRC staff members, industry representatives, and members of the public who participated in a series of workshops.
 The common language was finalized during the

-January 2013 public workshop and was documented in the enclosure to the meeting summary (Agency Document Access and Management System Accession No. ML13031A343).
+January 2013 public workshop, and was documented in the enclosure to the meeting summary (Agency Document Access and Management System Accession No. ML13031A343).
 The Institute for Nuclear Power Operations (INPO) has also published this common language in INPO 12-012, “Traits of a Healthy Nuclear Safety Culture.”
 Selected attributes have been incorporated into this IMC to establish common terms for both the NRC and the nuclear industry.
 The cross-cutting aspects in this manual chapter are defined consistent with the attributes in the common language document.
-The common language has been well-vetted and approved and therefore is not subject to change without going through a change to the NUREG.
+The common language has been well-vetted and approved, and therefore is not subject to change without going through a change to the NUREG.
 In deciding which aspect is most appropriate to assign to an inspection finding, inspectors should reference the numerous relevant examples provided in the NUREG.

-The NRC assigns cross-cutting aspects to inspection findings in accordance with IMC 0612, “.”
-The NRC reviews cross-cutting aspects for cross-cutting themes and potential cross-cutting issues in accordance with IMC 0305, “Operating Reactor Assessment Program,” to provide licensees the opportunity to address performance issues before they result in more significant safety concerns.
+The NRC assigns cross-cutting aspects to inspection findings, in accordance with IMC 0612, “Issue Screening.”
+The NRC reviews cross-cutting aspects for cross-cutting themes and potential cross-cutting issues, in accordance with IMC 0305, “Operating Reactor Assessment Program,” to provide licensees the opportunity to address performance issues before they result in more significant safety concerns.
 Although the presence of CCAs or the assignment of a cross-cutting issue may be indicative of a potentially degraded safety culture, the NRC draws conclusions about safety culture based on the results of licensee and NRC safety culture assessments conducted by qualified staff, not based on the presence of CCAs or cross-cutting issues.

 The “Supplemental Cross-Cutting Aspects” listed in Section 06.04 are not applied to inspection findings under the baseline inspection program.
 However, these aspects are indicators of a healthy safety culture and should be considered for safety culture assessments performed or reviewed during supplemental inspections.
 While they are important characteristics of safety culture, some attributes from NUREG-2165 are not included as cross-cutting aspects and are considered to be outside the scope of the reactor inspection program.
 Exhibit 1 provides a cross-reference from the common language attributes to new cross-cutting aspects.
 Exhibit 2 provides a cross-reference from the original cross-cutting aspects to the new cross-cutting

 aspects resulting from the common language initiative.
-The common language attributes also are provided at the end of the descriptions in Sections 6.01 through 6.04 and are subsets of the following traits:
+The common language attributes also are provided at the end of the descriptions in Sections 6.01 through 6.04, and are subsets of the following traits:

-Leadership Safety Values and Actions (LA)
+Leadership Safety Values and Actions (LA);

-Problem Identification and Resolution (PI)
+Problem Identification and Resolution (PI);

-Personal Accountability (PA)
+Personal Accountability (PA);

-Work Processes (WP)
+Work Processes (WP);

-Continuous Learning (CL)
+Continuous Learning (CL);

-Environment for Raising Concerns (RC)
+Environment for Raising Concerns (RC);

-Effective Safety Communication (CO)
+Effective Safety Communication (CO);

-Respectful Work Environment (WE)
+Respectful Work Environment (WE);

-Questioning Attitude (QA)
+Questioning Attitude (QA); and

-Decision Making (DM)
+Decision Making (DM).

 06.01 Human Performance (H)